-In 2019, the Compensation Committee elected to increase the time-based restricted stock unit component of long-term incentive compensation from 30% to 40%, with the performance share component thereby decreasing from 70% to 60%.
-The Compensation Committee believes this change enhances the long-term ownership culture that we seek to promote among our executives, and places a greater proportion of long-term incentives on a five-year vesting period (versus the three-year vesting period of performance shares), reinforcing the long-term nature of our business and providing a retention incentive for our executives.
-The Compensation Committee believes this mix provides a strong incentive to our executives to focus on the ongoing creation of shareholder value and to deliver sustained increases in the Company's market valuation and performance relative to our peers on a total shareholder return basis.
+For 2020, the Compensation Committee allocated long-term incentive compensation for our named executive officers between performance shares (weighted 60%) and time-based restricted stock units (weighted 40%).
+The Compensation Committee believes the plan reinforces the long-term ownership culture that we seek to promote among our executives, provides a strong incentive to our executives to focus on the ongoing creation of shareholder value and to deliver sustained increases in the Company's market valuation, and provides a retention incentive for our executives.
 In setting the grant date value of target long-term incentives to be awarded to each named executive officer, the Compensation Committee considers external market pay data, performance and potential, as discussed below under "Compensation Benchmarking."
+Long-term incentive target award values for 2020 are reflected below: